 Students will answer one question on the criminal justice system.
 The student will elaborate on the topic using their area of focus (i.e. corrections, courts, theory, or policing).

-Qualifying exams will be administered twice per year, once in the fall and spring semesters.
+Qualifying exams will be administered in two segments: (1) Research and Quantitative Methods and (2) the Criminal Justice System.
 Students will be asked to “register” by the first week of the semester in which they plan to take the exam.
+Please note, Segment 2 must be scheduled with the Graduate School at least 10 business days before the examination.

-The Graduate Advisor will oversee the exams each semester.
-All faculty members will be encouraged to submit potential exam questions to the Advisor.
-The Advisor, in consultation with the Graduate Studies Committee will select the final questions to appear on the exam for that semester.
-Grading of exams will be anonymous and done by a 3 member faculty committee.
+The Graduate Director (GD) will oversee the exams each semester.
+All faculty members will be encouraged to submit potential exam questions to the GD.
+The GD, in consultation with the Graduate Studies Committee will select the final questions to appear on the exam for that semester.
+Grading of exams will be anonymous and done by a 3-member faculty committee.
 All students taking the exams will be assigned an exam color, and exams will be identified only by color during grading.

 Preparing for Qualifying Exams